Miradils-Blog/website/content/posts/reinvent/ls/part1/index.md

 4. Block or Character special files: Hardware devices (hard, CD/DVD drives) are stored in Linux as special files.
 Color code: **Yellow + Black background**
 5. Link Files: Files pointing to other files.
 Basically, shortcuts.
 Color code: **Cyan/Sky Blue** (**Red + Black Background** if link is broken)
 6. Socket files: Communication endpoint for applications.
 Two application can share data via socket files with each other.
 Color code: **Magenta**
 7. Named pipe files: Also used for communication between applications.
 Difference is that socket communication is bidirectional, unlike pipe files.
-Also, pipes can be created between related processses (for ex. parent and child processes), however, there is no limitation for sockets.
+Also, pipes can be created between related processes (for ex. parent and child processes), however, there is no limitation for sockets.
 Color code: **Light Yellow + Black Background**
 8. Archive files: Basically compressed/archived files.
 Color code: **Red**

 There are more of course, but we will not dive into that.
 For more info, you can check [this answer](https://askubuntu.com/a/884513).